Nassier Wahab: Personal life

 He married Fatimah Abd.
 Rauf and they had a child, Intan Najihah Nassier.

 In 2008, he was admitted to the ICU and received intensive care from doctors at the Subang Jaya Medical Center (SJMC).
 He is said to have been injured after his house in USJ caught fire due to a short circuit.
 During the incident, his wife, Fatimah (then 44 years old) and his daughter, Intan Najihah (then 11 years old) were not at home.

 Death

 He died at approximately 12:45 am on 5 December 2019 at the University of Malaya Medical Centre (PPUM) in Bangsar, Kuala Lumpur, due to gum cancer.
+He was laid to rest at Batu Belah Muslim Cemetery, Klang, Selangor.

 Gegar Vaganza 2015

 Nassier Wahab is one of the participants of Gegar Vaganza 2015.